firefly2442/Arma2NETMySQLPlugin/documentation/source/index.rst

 or delete the entire database at any time.  **We will not be responsible if something gets deleted!**

-If you have a specific suggestion for a security improvement or found a security exploit, please submit an issue on the Github project page.
+If you have a specific suggestion for a security improvement or found a security exploit, please submit an issue on the `Arma2NETMySQLPlugin Github Page`_.